 We also live in an area where there is a wide variety of housing available to people at competitive prices.

 Cities are not bad places to live, but they are also not the only good places to live.
 Having a detached home where the pride of ownership sometimes makes even the smallest place a little piece of paradise has had much to do with what has made our country great.
 While it might come as a surprise to Elisabeth, but we do have parks also in suburbia.
-And we have relatively clean water running in our rivers and sounds.
+In fact we are surrounded by parks.

 Here on the Carolina coast we even have a grass, centipede, that is environmentally friendly.
 Not only does centipede not require nitrogen fertilizer, it does not like it.
 It also requires very little mowing.
 The water that runs off my driveway is filtered before it even enters the portion of the White Oak River behind my home.